seymagnn/Counterfactual_Explanations_of_Bank_Failure_Prediction_Models/README.md

 - `data/`: This directory contains datasets used for training and evaluation.
 - `models/`: Implementation of bank failure prediction models.
 - `counterfactuals/`: Code for generating counterfactual explanations.
-- `examples/`: Examples demonstrating the usage of counterfactual explanations.
-- `docs/`: Additional documentation or research papers related to the project.

 ## Getting Started  <a name="getting-started"></a>